srobo/sr-robot3/README.md

 - `MappingProxyType` is used to prevent the user from adding, removing or overwriting keys in any parts of the API that return a dictionary.
 - `tuple` is used to prevent the user from adding, removing or overwriting items in any parts of the API that would return a list.
 - `__slots__` is used to prevent the user from adding, removing or overwriting attributes in any parts of the API.
-- `sr.robot.serial_wrapper.SerialWrapper` handles automatic reconnection to the serial port if the connection is lost and impleents 3 retries on any serial operation before raising a `BoardDisconnectionError`.
+- `sr.robot3.serial_wrapper.SerialWrapper` handles automatic reconnection to the serial port if the connection is lost and impleents 3 retries on any serial operation before raising a `BoardDisconnectionError`.